What is the Registration Development Agreement?

 External Supervision Support

 External Supervision provides a forum where you are able to critically engage with your work, reflect on your actions, review your decisions, and learn.
 It is an interactive dialogue between you and your supervisor.
 Through supervision, you should feel empowered to develop your vocational strengths and competencies and be supported in your personal and professional growth and development.
 It will also provide you with accountability in professional standards (e.g., ethics and safety) and is a practice that the Baptist Union of New Zealand are very committed to.
-All Baptist Registrants are required to have external supervision support with the exception of those applying under the Baptist Entity category.
+All Baptist Registrants are required to have external supervision support provided by a supervisor from the Approved Supervisor Directory – with the exception of those applying under the Baptist Entity category.

 If you are working 120 or more hours per month you are required to have at least bi-monthly supervision (i.e. minimum six times per year).